+Thailand visa can be obtained relatively easy.
 Do you need visa for entering Thailand if you are coming for tourism?
 It depends on the passport you hold and the length of your planned stay.
-Thailand visa options suitable for tourism are:

 Free visa-exempt stay

-If you hold a passport from any of the listed countries and your passport is valid for at least six months, you are eligible for a free visa-exempt stay in Thailand.
-Allowed lengths of stay vary by country and the type of entry - by air or by land.
-Check the list of countries to see exactly what you are eligible for.
+If you hold a passport issued by one of the eligible countries and your passport is valid for at least six months, you are eligible for a free visa-exempt stay in Thailand.
+Allowed lengths of stay vary by country and the type of entry (by air or by land), so check the list of visa free countries to see exactly what you are eligible for.

 Nationals entitled to a visa exemption (non ASEAN nations) are eligible to enter Thailand without visa through land border checkpoints only twice a calendar year.
 The entering through international airports is not affected by this regulation so if you are planning to enter Thailand more frequently – fly in or get a visa.

 BREAKING NEWS!
 Thailand on Wednesday (11 March 2020) canceled granting of Visa on Arrival for 18 countries and visa exemption for three other countries to contain the spread of the coronavirus.
 More information: Thailand Visa Policy Changes Due to Coronavirus.